Our Proposals

 Traffic arriving at Lomond Banks will be managed to ensure the proposed parking areas are utilised effectively and pedestrian movement is incentivised and promoted throughout the site especially between Lomond Shores into Balloch.

-Through the ‘Lomond Promise’, the developer will put a strong focus on traffic and transport plans over the coming years, joining forces with WDC and LLTNPA to support a sustainable travel plan, and actively encourage other means of transport.
+Through the Lomond Promise, the developer will put a strong focus on traffic and transport plans over the coming years, joining forces with WDC and LLTNPA to support a sustainable travel plan, and actively encourage other means of transport.

 Further summer traffic analysis demonstrates there will be a minimal increase of cars as a result of the proposed development.
-Day visitors to Lomond Banks will be encouraged to travel on public transport to the resort and long-stay visitors will be encouraged to park up once and explore the area by active travel and public transport.
+Day visitors to Lomond Banks will be encouraged to travel on public transport to the resort and long-stay visitors will be encouraged to park up on arrival and explore the area by active travel and public transport.

 Notwithstanding this, an agreement has been reached between Lomond Banks and Transport Scotland in the form of a Section 48 agreement, to contribute towards and help prioritise planned improvements by Transport Scotland which is already looking to improve the efficiency of Stoneymollan Roundabout.
 A further agreement confirming in principle to support West Dunbartonshire Council with ongoing issues at the McDonald’s roundabout, should the development plans progress.